-Located near the well-known Unkal Lake in Hubli, this temple too needs to be searched a bit though not as much as Banashankari temple.
-I reached this temple passing through streets with many bullock carts parked.
+Located near the well-known Unkal Lake, this temple too needs to be searched a bit though not as much as Banashankari temple.
+I reached the temple, passing through streets with many bullock carts parked.
 The temple is boxed on all sides by construction that has cropped up all around it.
-At first look the temple looks very flat as the Shikhara is totally missing but as I went closer its beauty started revealing itself.
+At first look, the temple looks very flat as the Shikhara is totally missing but as I went closer its beauty started revealing itself.

-Inscriptions place this temple somewhere in 11th CE making it the contemporary of Chandela temples of Khajuraho and Chola Temples of Tanjore.
+Inscriptions place this temple somewhere in the 11th CE.
+Making it the contemporary of the Chandela temples of Khajuraho and the Chola Temples of Tanjore.
 I saw people coming and praying at the Chalukyan temple, but there seems to be no effort to preserve the temple.
 There are obvious encroachments all around the temple compound.
 I wish ASI looks at it empathetically.

 - Multi-tiered temple.